|Casady Presidential Service Award Winners 2016-2017Photo by Jane Derick|

 On April 27th, 2017, in partnership with Global Nomads Group, Students Rebuild is hosting a live webcast between young people in Nicaragua and Miami.
 Mark your calendars and plan to join us on YouTube Live with your own questions for the young people participating.
-Need a reminder for your calendar?
-RSVP for the webcast on Facebook.
+Watch on YouTube Live at 9:00a.m.
+PT / Noon ET: https://youtu.be/

 2. Advocate for WATER IS LIFE decorating a rain barrel which will be donated to Centennial High School Community Garden.
 Sahanya brought this project from the National Service-Learning Conference, Dare to Dream to Casady Cyclones.
 Centennial High School has invited Cyclones to help build their garden on Friday, April 28, 2017.
 Site supervisor and contact, Family Consumer Science and Technology Teacher: Carrie Snyder-Renfro <email@example.com>